Intervention/image/README.md

 // resize the image to a height of 200 and constrain aspect ratio (auto width)
 $img->resize(null, 200, true);

-// prevent upsizing with optional fourth parameter
+// prevent possible upsizing with optional fourth parameter
 $img->resize(null, 400, true, false);

 // Reset image resource to original